So, you’ve got this shiny blog of yours and you’re thinking, “How much is this thing really worth?”

 Zero Earnings = Zero Worth

-You might think, “Hey, I’ll design this cool blog, launch it, and boom – I’ll have a sweet little side income!”
+As a beginner blogger, it might be tempting to think “Hey, I’ll just set up a blog, launch it, and boom – I’ll have a sweet little side income!”

-But let’s face it: that’s not how it works.
+But that’s not how it works.
+You need to spend years on it first!

 It all boils down to one thing: treat your blog like a real business.